loicdescotte/loicdescotte.github.io/_posts/2015-01-23-scala-compose-option-future.md

 {% endhighlight %}

-## Update : Using a Hamsters monad transformers
+## Update : Using Hamsters monad transformers

 Since the moment I written this post, I've made a small library that provides (among other things) some simple monad transformers :